kagade0211/petID/README.md

 -   ✅ Beautifully styled with configurable components and icons from the [Chakra UI](https://chakra-ui.com/docs/components) library
 -   ✅ Ready to interact with any smart contract thanks to working read and write examples from a Polygon zkEVM Testnet demo smart contract with [wagmi hooks](https://wagmi.sh/)

-Use this template as a base to bootstrap a Polygon hackathon project **FAST** 🏃🏻‍♀️ so you can focus on your dapp's business logic & building the value layer of the internet. 🚀

 Love or hate something about this template?
-Let me know by [tweeting your feedback](https://twitter.com/intent/tweet?text=gm%20Steph%20I'm%20building%20with%20your%20VC%20gated%20Dapp%20template%20%400ceans404%20https%3A%2F%2Fgithub.com%2Foceans404%2Ffullstack-polygon-id-vc-gated-dapp%20%400xPolygon)
+Let me know by [tweeting your feedback](twitter.com/akshayynft)

 ## Getting started with the template